doc-detective/github-action/README.md

 ### `create_pr_on_change` (default: `false`)

 Create a pull request if any files in the repo change, such as if screenshots or command results get updated.
-Only valid if `command` is "runTests".
+Only valid if `command` is `runTests`.
 Commits, branches, and pull requests are created with the credentials of the workflow run that triggered the action.

 ```yaml
 - uses: doc-detective/github-action@v1